Glock: Accessories

 The Glock pistol accessories available from the factory include several devices for tactical illumination, such as a series of front rail-mounted "Glock tactical lights" featuring a white tactical light and an optional visible laser sight.
 An alternate version of the tactical light using an invisible infrared light and laser sight is available, designed to be used with an infrared night vision device.
 Another lighting accessory is an adapter to mount a flashlight onto the bottom of a magazine.

 Polymer holsters in various configurations and matching magazine pouches are available.
 In addition, Glock produces optional triggers, recoil springs, slide stops, magazine release levers, and maritime spring cups.
 Maritime spring cups are designed to allow the pistol to be fired immediately after being submerged in water.
 They feature additional openings that allow liquids to flow and escape around them, offering enhanced reliability when water has penetrated into the firing pin assembly channel.

 Magazine floor plates (or +2 baseplates), which expand the capacity of the standard magazines by two rounds, are available for models chambered for the 9×19mm Parabellum, .45 GAP, .40 S&W, .357 SIG, and .380 ACP cartridges.
 In addition to the standard nonadjustable polymer sight line, three alternative sight lines are offered by Glock.
 These consist of steel, adjustable, and self-illuminating tritium night rear sights and factory steel and self-illuminating tritium contrast pointer steel front sights.

+The Glock 17 along with many variants can accept pistol conversion kits, with one such example being the FAB-Defense KPOS Scout.
+They can also accept special stocks like the Flux Defense Brace.

 Glock switch

-A Glock switch is an aftermarket accessory which depresses the firearm's sear allowing fully automatic fire.
-They are illegal in the United States.
+A Glock switch is an aftermarket accessory which depresses the firearm's sear, allowing fully automatic fire.
+Without the proper license, they are illegal in the United States.